jfinstrom/resetsettings/README.md

 #About
 This module resets select advanced settings.
 This is to allow people to fix systems that may not be getting updates.
 Some updates may be unavailible due to 3rd party services that are either no longer maintaining there updates, or are being slow to update.
 This can be a security risk.
-This module will reset these settings on install and reload.
+This module will reset these settings on install and remove itself on reload.
-To stop this activity you may disable or uninstall the module.

 #Installing
 * Download https://github.com/Jfinstrom/resetsettings/archive/master.tar.gz